knight174/Knight174/README.md

 <h1>Hey!
 Welcome To My GitHub!</h1>

 <p>I am Eric, a Frontend developer from <b>China</b>, currently based in <b>Shanghai</b>.</p>
 <p>I am actively seeking new job opportunities.
-If you are interested in my profile, please feel free to reach out to me.</p>
+If you are interested in my profile, please feel free to reach out to me. 📫 eric@ericchenart.com</p>

 <h3>Things I code with</h3>
 <p>